RED-Pixl/TimeTable/README.md

-# Flask
+# TimeTable

-A Flask starter template as per the docs: https://flask.palletsprojects.com/en/3.0.x/quickstart/#a-minimal-application
+This is the backend of TimeTable, for the frontend, see https://github.com/RED-Pixl/TimeTable